-Yesterday’s visit to Lullingstone Roman Villa was the result of my husband and I both wanting to get out, but both of us feeling a bit under the weather (head cold symptoms) and the weather forecast a mere 14C max, with ENE wind gusts up to 25mph.
+Yesterday’s visit to Lullingstone Roman Villa was the result of my husband and I both wanted to get out, but both of us feeling a bit under the weather (head cold symptoms) and the weather forecast a mere 14C max, with ENE wind gusts up to 25mph.
 Obviously, not the most ideal day for doing a long distance walk along the seafront.

-A quick search through the English Heritage guide book and there it was, just a short drive (45miles approx. one hour) from Whitstable, the perfect all-weather historical site – Lullingstone Roman Villa.
+A quick search through the English Heritage guidebook and there it was, just a short drive (45miles approx. one hour) from Whitstable, the perfect all-weather historical site – Lullingstone Roman Villa.
 Just what we needed a quick fix of history, a few hours out of the house and away from the coastal wind gusts.

 >Roman History in Britain